 Generating strong keys from a reliable entropy source is the cornerstone of any security system.

 ID Quantique was the first company to develop a quantum random number generator (QRNG) in 2001 and it remains the market leader in terms of reliability and certifications, with its Quantis QRNG product family.
-The operation of Quantis is continuously monitored and if a failure is detected the random bit stream is immediately disabled.
+IDQ’s QRNGs offer high quality entropy for use in highly secure crypto operations and solutions requiring proven and certified randomness.

 Our quantum technology provides the most secure encryption keys today and in the quantum computing era, guaranteeing the highest level of trust for consumers.